Who's affected

-TV stations, radio stations, and newspapers that rely on scanner access for breaking news coverage face degraded operations and increased costs.
+TV stations, radio stations, and newspapers that rely on scanner access for breaking news face degraded operations and added costs.

 Private security firms monitor scanners to coordinate with law enforcement and protect client properties during nearby incidents.

-Trucking companies, delivery services, and fleet operators use scanner info for route planning and driver safety.
+Trucking companies, delivery services, and fleet operators use scanner traffic for route planning and driver safety.

-Companies with field crews need real-time awareness of nearby emergencies to protect workers and equipment.
+Companies with field crews need real-time awareness of nearby emergencies to protect workers and equipment on site.

 Businesses monitor for nearby incidents that could affect customer safety, employee commutes, or delivery schedules.